Native American language

 The Tolowa tribe used canoes to travel up and down the coast of California for trading, fishing and hunting.

-Here is a website with pictures of Indian canoes.
+Here is a website with pictures of Native American wooden canoes.

 Canoeing is still popular among California Indians, though few people carve a dugout canoe by hand anymore.